The Systems Game

 Systems and Systems Thinking

 All systems have certain characteristics, in common.
-Each has inputs, outputs, and feedback mechanisms; and each maintains an internal steady-state (homeostatis) despite what happens in its external enviroment.
+Each has inputs, outputs, and feedback mechanisms; and each maintains an internal steady-state (homeostasis) despite what happens in its external environment.
 As mentioned prior, a system also has many parts that are interrelated and interdependent.
 If a part is removed or changed in some capacity, the whole system can be altered, or in extreme cases even destroyed.
 Despite the fact that systems look quite different from one another on the surface, they in fact have remarkable similarities.
 Some are closed systems with solid boundaries that exist in a self-sufficient state.
-Open systems have permeable boundaries with inputs and outputs that allow the system to interact with their external enviroments.
+Open systems have permeable boundaries with inputs and outputs that allow the system to interact with its external environment.